TABLE OF CONTENTS

 Before you begin

-Before you start setting up a custom email domain, you need to decide on the following:
+Before you start setting up a custom email domain, decide on the following:

-Display name: This is the name that will appear as the Sender’s Name.
+Display name: The name that appears as the sender.
 Example: X Company Compliance Team.

-Mailbox name: This is the name of the email address.
+Mailbox name: The name of the mailbox/sender.
 Example: noreply@ or compliance@.

-Domain name: This is the domain you want to use for your email.
+Domain name: The domain to use for your email.
 Example: x-company.com.

 How to connect your domain name to Source